Baby Skin Care Slideshow: Simple Tips to Keep Baby's Skin Healthy

 Pimples & Whiteheads

-Baby acne gets its start in the womb, where baby is exposed to mom's hormones.
-Those hormones boost oil production, clogging baby's oil glands.
+Baby "acne" is not really acne, like the kind teenagers get.
+In fact, recent research suggests that it may be related to yeast, not oil production.
 Pimples on baby's nose and cheeks usually clear up by themselves in a few weeks.
 So you don't need to treat baby acne or use lotion.

 Atopic Dermatitis or Eczema

-Eczema is an itchy, red rash that occurs in response to a trigger.
+Eczema is an itchy, red rash that may or may not occur in response to a trigger.
 It is common in children who have a family history of asthma, allergies, or atopic dermatitis.
 Eczema may occur on baby's face as a weepy rash.
 Over time it becomes thick, dry, and scaly.
 You may also see eczema on the elbow, chest, arms, or behind the knees.
 To treat it, identify and avoid any triggers.
 Use gentle soaps and detergents and apply moderate amounts of moisturizers.
+More severe eczema should be treated with prescription medicine.

 Baby's Dry Skin